frommelmak/aws-scripts/README.md

                         Modify the SSH inbound rule with your current public IP address inside the provided Security Group ID.
   --security_group_rule_id SECURITY_GROUP_RULE_ID
                         Modify the SSH inbound rule with your current public IP address inside the provided Security Group Rule ID
-  --sg_id SG_ID         Allows you to provide the Security Group Rule.
-Required when --delete_rule argument is used
+  --description DESCRIPTION
+                        Allows you to append a string to the rule description field
 ```

 ec2-ebs.py